qureshi01/MediPharma-Ecommerce/README.md

-E-commerce Application Using React and Spring Boot
+**E-commerce Application Using React and Spring Boot**

 This project is a simple e-commerce application built with React for the frontend and Spring Boot for the backend.
 It allows you to manage a collection of items.
+MediPharma is a comprehensive online platform designed to provide users with convenient access to a wide range of medical products and supplies.
+Our goal is to empower individuals to manage their healthcare needs efficiently from the comfort of their homes.

 => Table of Contents
 Getting Started